ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - New Logo and Website Theme
 - INI as new default configuration file format
-- Bindings for Asynchronous I/O
+- Notifications API and Bindings for Asynchronous I/O
 - Plugin Processes
 - Lookup with the Order Preserving Minimal Perfect Hash Map
 - <<HIGHLIGHT6>>